-To find out whether or not you need a mining search use the Coal Authority’s Search Service who hold a national database on all the coal mining areas of the country.
-They can tell you whether or not your property is affected by past, future or current coal mining activity.
+To find out whether or not you need a mining search use the Coal Authority’s Search Service who hold a national database on all the coal mining areas of the country, these usually cost around £35 and can help tell you whether or not your property is affected by past, future or current coal mining activity.
 You can also access a ground stability report which reveals:

 Yes, as the owner of a property that is found to be property damaged by coal mining, you may be able to claim for any potentially dangerous methane gas emissions or subsidence damage if there is found to be:

 You can submit a Subsidence Damage Claim and will be entitled to certain benefits from the government which include repair or depreciation compensation payments under the 1991 Coal Mining Subsidence Act.